mckennapsean/dissertation/content/05-worksheet.md

-framing, we created new teaching materials for the design activity framework, such as visualization design worksheets for each design activity, a lecture on the design process showcased within a real-world project, and resources for learning how to design and sketch visualizations.
+framing, we created new teaching materials for the design activity framework, such as visualization design worksheets for each design activity, a lecture on the design process showcased within a real-world project, and resources for learning how to design and sketch visualizations [@mckenna2017a].

 These design activity worksheets for visualization novices present a high-level summary of each activity with more actionable, guided steps for students to walk through the process of designing their own visualization system.
-Furthermore, we validated the effectiveness and use of these worksheets and the overall framework in the context of a graduate-level visualization course taught at our university.
+Furthermore, we validated the effectiveness and use of these worksheets and the overall framework in the context of a graduate-level visualization course taught at the University of Utah [@mckenna2017a].
 For this evaluation, we surveyed the class and worked with 13 students who voluntarily utilized these design worksheets for their cumulative projects.
 We conducted a series of interviews to garner additional open-ended feedback and suggestions that highlight the strengths and limitations of these worksheets as teaching materials.
+In this chapter, we present four worksheets, one for each design activity, with five concrete steps and guidance on each sheet, and we evaluated the effectiveness of these worksheets in a pedagogical setting.